larrydodson/Bike_Sharing/README.md

 ## Overview and Purpose

-  The project is to generate a business proposal that supports establishing a new bike-share company in Des Moines, IA.
+  The project is to generate a business proposal with visuals that supports establishing a new bike-share company in Des Moines, Iowa.

-  The presentation materials of the proposal includes several key data visualizations of graphs and charts, and are used to create dashboards and a data-analysis Story.
+  The presentation materials of the proposal include several key data visualizations of graphs and charts, and are used to create dashboards and a data-analysis Story.
 The reference source data is from the "NYC Citibike" bike-share business, for August 2019, and includes information on the number of rides, customers demographics, and stations' locations.
 Overall, the data is used as a comparison with a similar like-business.
 Data handling and presentation Dashboards and Story building are created using the "Tableau Public" web-based software tool.

    The deliverables are:
    - Deliverable 1: Change Trip Duration to a Datetime Format